 Within each group there will be individual actions that will be ‘SMART’ including measurable outcomes, identified ownership and delivery time scales.

 The Delivery Group and the Equality & Inclusion Unit will also bring forward a set of proposed high-level measures against which the E&I Board and our University community can monitor progress over the timescale of the plan.
 Initial suggestions for these include:

 - A target of reaching the regional benchmark for the proportion of BAME staff in the professional, managerial and support staff group (an increase to 17% from the current 10%).

 - A target of reaching the sector benchmark for BAME professors (an increase to 10% from the current 6%).

-- A specific target (to be set) for the increase in the proportion of postdoctoral researchers again set against a sector benchmark
+- We aim to target the increase in the proportion of postdoctoral researchers again set against a sector benchmark.

 - Specific progression measures for existing BAME staff and an increase in such staff in key decision making roles or groups.

 - A specific reduction in the ethnicity pay gap

 - Specific student success measures (proportion of BAME students overall and in specific cohorts such as PGT and PGR, reduction in awarding gap from 12.7% to 5.5% by 2024/25).